Find a Qualified Attorney Near You

 What this means is best explained through an example.

 On your way home from the dealer, the used car you just bought starts shaking.
-Rather than go back to Fred's, you take the car over to Bob, your trusty mechanic.
-He breaks the bad news to you that your car has significant frame damage that wasn't reflected in the Carfax report.
+Rather than go back to Fred’s, you take the car over to your trusty mechanic friend.
+Your friend discovers that your car has significant frame damage that wasn’t reflected in the Carfax report.
 The car is not worth repairing.
-You are stuck without a warranty and out the money you paid Fred.
+You are stuck without a vehicle warranty.
+You can ask to recover the money you paid Fred, but the business might refuse.

 Let’s start with Carfax.
 The report the used auto dealer gave you includes the language quoted above.
 As you can see, Carfax expressly states that it is not responsible for any errors or omissions in the report.